 When we drove over the high mountain pass on the way from Fujino to Doshi, I was awed by a fairly close view of Mount Fuji in its startling symmetry and majesty.

-My show at the festival that day was filmed for Setsuko’s TV documentary about my work that was broadcast a fews weeks later on Asahi Broadcasting Station.
+My show at the festival that day was filmed for Midori no Kotonaha, Setsuko Miura’s ecological TV documentary series, to be broadcast a fews weeks later on Asahi Broadcasting Station.
 I told the story of how I came to create my book Living on the Earth when I was a teenager in the late 1960’s, and what happened afterward, and I performed tunes from my CD Music From Living on the Earth, a collection of psych folk songs and instrumental guitar pieces I composed during that period of my life.

 After my show, Setsuko, Sayaka (the director), and Jun (the cameraman) continued working on the documentary with me.
 They interviewed me, and they filmed pieces of my art, mostly from my book, but also five drawings they commissioned for the show.
 They also integrated recorded music from my first CD.

 After the interview, I met three wonderful new friends.
 On the left of me is Jun Hoshikawa, Executive Director of Greenpeace Japan and author and translator of dozens of books, both fiction and nonfiction, all with an environmentally conscious point of view.
 On the other side of me is Keibo Tsuji Oiwa, an anthropologist, teacher, author and translator who teaches International Studies at Meiji Gakuin University in Yokohama.
-I recently read (and highly recommend) a book he co-authored with David Suzuki called The Other Japan.
+I recently read (and highly recommend) a book he co-authored with David Suzuki titled The Other Japan.
 Next to Keibo is Natsu Shimamura, the author of books on Slow Food, and, along with Keibo, a leader in the Slow Life movement.
-They invited me to the Slow Food cafe they run in Tokyo.
+They invited me to Cafe Slow, the Slow Food cafe they founded in the Kokubunji suburb of Tokyo.

 I got a hug from fellow back-to-the-land author Sherpa, and we tried to take a photo of our faces together with my camera.
 See the bicycles on his head scarf?